top of page

 When damaged or mutated cells escape programmed cell death and continue to divide unchecked, they can accumulate and form tumors.
 This uncontrolled growth is one of the hallmarks of cancer.
 The failure to eliminate these harmful cells allows them to proliferate and invade other tissues.

-2. Lack of Tissue Renewal
+2. Impaired Tissue Renewal

+Persistent old or damaged cells reduce regenerative capacity, accelerating aging and organ dysfunction.
 If old or damaged cells persist without being replaced, tissues lose their ability to repair and regenerate.
 This can accelerate aging and lead to a decline in organ function over time.
 The inability to form new, healthy cells can also compromise the body’s natural healing processes.

 3. Developmental Abnormalities

+Broadly, cell death is classified into programmed (apoptosis) cell death and unprogrammed (necrosis) cell death.
+Apoptosis is a regulated, non-inflammatory form of cell death, while necrosis is uncontrolled and pro-inflammatory.
 At its essence, cell death marks the conclusion of a cell’s life cycle—a natural and universal event that occurs for various reasons throughout an organism’s lifespan.
 Some cells are programmed to die during early development and never reach full maturity.
 Others reach the end of their replicative capacity and naturally shut down.
 Additionally, cells that incur irreparable damage are actively removed to maintain tissue health and prevent further harm.

 Beyond these intrinsic processes, external factors such as infections, physical injuries, toxic substances, or even certain medical treatments can also induce cell death by damaging the cell’s structure or disrupting its internal machinery.